-If you admit the fitness to practise allegations against you and do not intend to continue practising, you may apply for voluntary removal from the register.
+If you admit the fitness to practise allegations against you and do not intend to continue practising, once the case examiners have determined if there is a case to answer, you may apply for voluntary removal from the register.
 This is likely to be available to those who are no longer fit to practise due to a serious or long-term health condition, or who are near retirement age and have not committed serious misconduct.

 Voluntary removal allows you to be removed from the register without the need for a full hearing.

 Through consensual panel determination, you may provisionally agree a sanction with us.
-We will seek the comments of the person who referred the allegation to us, where possible, then put our provisional agreement before a panel of the Conduct and Competence Committee or Health Committee.
+We will seek the comments of the person who referred the allegation to us, where possible, then put our provisional agreement before a Fitness to Practise Committee panel.
 The panel will either agree to the proposed sanction, or send the case to a full hearing.

 If the allegations made against you are found proven, an order will be made.
 There are a range of sanctions available to panels.

 Read our guidance for decision makers on insight, remediation and risk of reoccurrence.
 This is intended to help our decision makers to consider whether concerns arising from allegations have been remedied (put right) by the nurse or midwife.
-Registrants and their representatives may wish to refer to the guidance when preparing a response.
+Nurses and midwives and their representatives may wish to refer to the guidance when preparing a response.